sirmacik/trustcrypto.github.io/pages/mydoc/mobile.md

 What works well for most mobile users is to use OnlyKey for the first login to a new app.
 After the first login the app has the option to enable Touch/FaceID to log in from then on.
 This allows enforcing strong passwords (typed by OnlyKey) and two-factor authentication while also not requiring to plug OnlyKey in each time.

-Using OnlyKey for the first login to a new app is easy and no adapter is required for OnlyKey DUO (USB-C) devices.
-For iPhone a USB-to-Lightning adapter is available [here](https://onlykey.io/collections/accessories-1).
+Using OnlyKey for the first login to a new app is easy and no adapter is required for [OnlyKey DUO](https://onlykey.io/duo) (USB-C) devices.
+For OnlyKey (USB-A) and iPhone a USB adapter is available [here](https://onlykey.io/collections/accessories-1).

 ### Mobile Security Considerations